Push payments vs pull payments: What's the difference?

 To clarify the differences, here are some examples of businesses better suited to push or pull payments (in the context of taking payment from customers):

-It can make sense for businesses to utilize more than one payment method for different sides of their business.
-A simple example is an insurance broker, which receives premiums via pull payments and dispenses payouts using push payments.
+It often makes sense for businesses to support more than one payment method across different parts of their operation.
+A simple example: an insurance broker that receives premiums via pull payments and dispenses payouts using push payments.

-For others, it wouldn’t make sense to set up a payment infrastructure for taking one-off payments if the business only offers services via subscription, for instance.
+For others, it may be unnecessary to build out infrastructure for one-off payments if the business only offers services via subscription.

 Explore payment processing with Checkout.com